pgEdge/cli/cli/doc/secure.md

 ## COMMANDS
     COMMAND is one of the following:
-     config              # Login nodeCtl with a pgEdge Cloud Account list-cloud-acct     # List all cloud account ids in a pgEdge Cloud Account list-clusters       # List all clusters in a pgEdge Cloud Account cluster-status      # Return info on a cluster in a pgEdge Cloud Account
+     config              # Connect nodeCtl with a pgEdge Cloud Account list-cloud-acct     # List all cloud account ids in a pgEdge Cloud Account list-clusters       # List all clusters in a pgEdge Cloud Account cluster-status      # Return info on a cluster in a pgEdge Cloud Account